yaoshixin007/MCW-Containers-and-DevOps/Setup.md

 In later exercises, you will need the Kubernetes CLI (kubectl) to deploy to your Kubernetes cluster and run commands from your local machine.

-1. Regardless of the operating system, considering the usage of WSL on Windows, install the Kubernetes client using Azure CLI
+1. Install the Kubernetes client using Azure CLI

-    ```
+    ``` bash
     az login

-    sudo az acs kubernetes install-cli \--install-location /usr/local/bin/kubectl
+    sudo az acs kubernetes install-cli --install-location /usr/local/bin/kubectl
     ```

 ### Task 13: Download the FabMedical starter files

 FabMedical has provided starter files for you.
 They have taken a copy of one of their websites, for their customer Contoso Neuro, and refactored it from a single node.js site into a website with a content API that serves up the speakers and sessions.
 This is a starting point to validate the containerization of their websites.
-They have asked you to use this to help them complete a POC that validates the development workflow for running the website and API as Docker containers and managing them within the Azure Container Service (AKS) environment.
+They have asked you to use this to help them complete a POC that validates the development workflow for running the website and API as Docker containers and managing them within the Azure Kubernetes Service environment.

 1. From WSL, connect to the build agent VM as you did previously in Before the hands-on lab - Task 6: Connect securely to the build agent using the SSH command.